HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ## Configurations

 - [Find staging mismatch](#find-staging-mismatch) compares tables between both publisher and subscriber.
 The `maxRecordsToCompare` value under `configuration.digitalAssetManagement` in Helm charts is the number of records picked up to compare at a single iteration.
-Based on performance testing results, we recommend using maxRecordsToCompare = 1000.
+The recommended value is 1000, but it can be tuned for better performance.

 ## Limitations